vishalicious213/10.5-Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What problem does the context API help solve?
+- [x] What problem does the context API help solve?

+Context tries to provide a way to share data between components on a global scale, so that prop-drilling doesn't need to occur in order for many components to share the same props.
+It shares data outside of the parent-child manner in which props typically operate in React.

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [x] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+actions: JavaScript objects that send data from an application to a store.
+They are the sole source of information for the store.
+They describe WHAT changes in a store, but not HOW state changes.

+reducers: JavaScript functions that take two arguments: current state and an action and returns a new, immutable state object.
+They essentially update state based on their associated actions.

+store: a JavaScript object that holds application state and allows it to be accessed and updated.

-- [ ] What is the difference between Application state and Component state?
+- [x] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is global and lives in the store.
+It can be accessed by any component that can hook into it.

+Component state is local and lives in the given component.
+It can only be updated inside the parent component and passed down to child components via props.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [x] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux-Thunk is middleware that handles asynchronous operations inside action creators.
+It intercepts actions before they are processed by reducers and lets other functions run with that data before its transformed by the reducer.

-- [ ] What is your favorite state management system you've learned and this sprint?
+- [x] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+I haven't gotten to complete all of the recent projects in this unit, so I actually don't have a favorite state management system yet!

 ## Project Set Up